-There is evidence that level 3, 4 and 5 examination papers are set and moderated by senior academic staff in the department.
+There is evidence that level 3, 4 and 5 examination papers are set and moderated by internal senior academic staff in the department and/or by external examiners.
 Reviewers were informed that second marking of question papers of postgraduate programs are carried out by external examiners.
 Second marking of answer scripts by external examiners is a good practice for transparency and quality assurance of the programmes.
-The department may consider adopting this practice even for the

-B. Sc.
-Program.
 Examination of samples of student work, which included marked answer scripts, reports of some assignments and research projects revealed that the student achievement in relation to intended learning outcomes is satisfactory.